connoro7/connoro7/README.md

 ### Hey there!
 I'm Connor (aka [connoro7][github]) 👋

-## I'm a physicist by education, software engineer by trade, and fire artist by passion!
+## I'm an astrophysicist, software engineer, metal fabricator, welder, and fire dancer!

 - 🍌&nbsp;&nbsp;&nbsp;I'm currently working on several [personal projects][github-repos]!
-(The fun ones are still a secret through, sorry!)
 - 🌱&nbsp;&nbsp;&nbsp;I'm currently learning how to build and maintain my own homelab for development, IoT experimentation, and data storage purposes!
 - 🎨&nbsp;&nbsp;&nbsp;I'm looking to collaborate with other content creators.
-- 🏁&nbsp;&nbsp;&nbsp;2021 Goals: Join a fast-paced and ambitious dev team!
+- 🏁&nbsp;&nbsp;&nbsp;2022 Q4 Goals: Migrate my technical blog to my personal site [connordillon.dev](connordillon.dev) and then redeploy it!
+- - 🏁&nbsp;&nbsp;&nbsp;2023 Q1 Goals: Attend a full-stack immersive software engineering bootcamp!
 - 🔭&nbsp;&nbsp;&nbsp;I studied physics and mathematics at the University of Washington and conducted research on spacetime topology and black hole thermodynamics.
 Curious?
-Just ask!
-I love talking about space.
+Just ask, it's a great way to break the ice!
 - 🔥&nbsp;&nbsp;&nbsp;In my free time, I'm a fire performer!
-I love putting on shows, dancing with my poi, and breathing fire!
+I love putting on shows, dancing with fire, and bringing people together to commune with one of our most ancient and primal tools!

 ---